 OBSERVING that some importing countries that maintain reservations refuse to take into consideration the recommendations of the Conference of the Parties in Resolution Conf.
-4.25, adopted at its fourth meeting (Gaborone, 1983), weakening in that way the conservation policies of producing countries that wish to protect their wildlife resources;
+4.25 (Rev. CoP14), adopted at its fourth meeting (Gaborone, 1983) and amended at its 14th meeting (The Hague, 2007), weakening in that way the conservation policies of producing countries that wish to protect their wildlife resources;